Compositing & Editing

 XENON plays back media of tremendous sizes thanks to its extremely large bandwidth, built around hardware-controlled RAID arrays of solid-state disks.

-Multiple servers deliver content with frame-accurate synchronicity via network, and pro audio interfaces are supported for playback on any number of channels.
+Multiple servers deliver content with frame-accurate synchronicity via the network, and pro audio interfaces are supported for playback on any number of channels.

 Automatic Projector Calibration